-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2014, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2014 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 79% Number submittin g SAT scores 336 C9 Percent submitting ACT scores 22% Number submittin g ACT scores 95
+C9 Percent submitting SAT scores 80% Number submitting SAT scores 284 C9 Percent submitting ACT scores 20% Number submitting ACT scores 71

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 520 630
+C9 SAT Evidence-Based Reading

+and Writing 540 660

-C9 SAT Math 520 620
+C9 SAT Math 540 660

-SAT Writing

-SAT Essay

-C9 ACT Composite 22 32
+C9 ACT Composite 27 32

-C9 ACT Math
+C9 ACT Math 25 30

-C9 ACT English
+C9 ACT English 26 34

 C9 ACT Writing